www.medievalbookshop.co.uk

 Why doesn't the medievalbookshop site run from a database?

-You just can't expect booksellers and databases to get along together.
-It's like trying to pretend that bullet points are acceptable.
+You just can’t expect booksellers and databases to get along together.
+It’s like trying to pretend that bullet points are ok.

-The current site is text-based and has few graphics, so this means pages can load at their optimum speed, whether you're using a ten-year old modem or a zippy new broadband.
-It also means that it doesn't matter what kind of browser or operating system you are using.
+The current site is text-based, which means that pages can load at their optimum speed, whether you’re using a twenty-year-old modem or a zippy new broadband: scans of the front covers are gradually being added to the description pages, which will tend to slow down twenty-year-old modems a bit.
+But hopefully not too much.
+It also means that it doesn’t matter what kind of browser or operating system you are using.

-There's lots to browse on the site.
-This way you know that by using the navigation links at the bottom of most pages, you can see it all if you want to - there's nothing hidden in a database, which means if you really feel so inclined, you can go through it page by page and item by item - you won't have to try and outsmart a computer to find out where it's hidden.
+There’s lots to browse on the site.
+The current site design means that by using the navigation links at the bottom of most pages, you can see it all if you want to — there’s nothing hidden in a database, which means if you really feel so inclined, you can go through it page by page and item by item — you won’t have to try and outsmart a computer to find out where it’s hidden.

 So how do I find what I want?